bayesball/ProbBayes/README.md

-# TeachBayes
+# TeachBayes, Version 1.03
 Functions to Help Communicate Bayesian Inference

-This package provides functions to accompany the course Beginning Bayes offered on DataCamp.
-There are functions to work with random spinners, and inference for normal means and binomial proportions.
+This package provides functions to accompany the text Probability and Bayesian Analysis by Jim Albert and Monika Hu.
+There are functions to work with random spinners, Bayes' rule, and inference for a normal mean and a binomial proportion.